History of the Big 12 Conference: Longhorn Network

 ESPN planned to launch the Longhorn Network (LHN) and to include Texas high school football games.
 The governing body for sports at Texas public high schools, the University Interscholastic League, is operated by UT, and the UIL chair directly reports to a UT vice president.
 Oklahoma and Texas A&M objected that broadcasting high school games would create a recruiting advantage for the Longhorns.
 Texas A&M went so far as to accuse Texas of violating NCAA rules.

 In addition to a non-conference game each season, ESPN wanted a Big 12 Conference game on the Longhorn Network.
 At the same Big 12 meeting discussing high school football broadcasts, it was agreed that a conference game would be acceptable as long as both schools and the conference office approved the broadcast.

 It was reported that ESPN asked Texas Tech for permission to broadcast their November 5 game against the Longhorns on the network.
 ESPN told the university that the game would most likely not be carried on an ESPN network, leaving LHN as the only option.
 In return, ESPN promised to televise two non-conference football games over the next four seasons, broadcast some other non-football programming, $5 million cash and help from the network to try to arrange a home-and-home series against a top BCS conference school.
-Texas Tech passed on the offer, explaining, "I don't want a Tech fan to have to give one dime to the Longhorn Network".
+Texas Tech passed on the offer, with chancellor Kent Hance explaining, "I don't want a Tech fan to have to give one dime to the Longhorn Network".

 ESPN then contacted Oklahoma State, without success.
 Texas Athletics eventually announced that the Kansas Jayhawks had agreed to let their game against the Longhorns on October 29 be shown on the network (KU's third tier media rights are also managed by LHN co-owner IMG College).
 The agreement allowed the Longhorn Network to be the national carrier of the game except in Kansas markets, where the game was shown on local network affiliates.